 Marketing & Advertising Code

-The BA Marketing and Advertising Code was developed by the BA Board of Directors and Senior staff and adopted by the BA as official policy in February 2008.
+The BA Marketing and Advertising Code was developed by the BA Board of Directors and staff, and was adopted by the BA as official policy in February 2008.

 Advertising Complaint Process